💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 V. Nucleic Acids: Information Storage and Transfer

-Nucleic acids are polymers specialized for the storage, transmission, and use of genetic information.
+Nucleic acids are polymers specialized for the storage, transmission, and expression of genetic information.
 There are two main types: deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).

 A. Nucleotides: The Monomers

 Nucleotides are the monomeric building blocks of nucleic acids.
-Each nucleotide is composed of three components: a pentose sugar (deoxyribose in DNA, ribose in RNA), a phosphate group, and a nitrogenous base.
+Each nucleotide consists of three components: a pentose sugar (deoxyribose in DNA, ribose in RNA), a phosphate group (attached to the 5' carbon of the sugar), and a nitrogenous base (attached to the 1' carbon).
+The bases are either purines (Adenine [A], Guanine [G]) or pyrimidines (Cytosine [C], Thymine [T] in DNA, Uracil [U] in RNA).

 Structure of a Nucleotide